³ÉÈËÍ·Ìõ

 2027

-³ÉÈËÍ·Ìõ relaunches Mining Engineering.
+³ÉÈËÍ·Ìõ relaunches the Mining Engineering program.

 We are the Miners, not just in name, but in purpose.